mwenge/defender/README.md

 ## Play Defender

-Once you've built defender you can now use the rom files in the `redlabel' directory to play defender on [MAME](https://www.mamedev.org/release.html).
+Once you've built defender you can now use the rom files in the `redlabel` directory to play defender on [MAME](https://www.mamedev.org/release.html).
 If you're on Ubuntu you can also install MAME with apt:
 ```sh
 sudo apt install mame
 ```